qubic/qubic-cli/README.md

 		Performs multiple transaction within in one tick. <FILE> must contain one ID and amount (space seperated) per line.
 Max 25 transaction.
 Fees apply! valid private key and node ip/port are required.
 	-qutilburnqubic <AMOUNT>
 		Performs burning qubic, valid private key and node ip/port are required.
+	-qutildistributequbictoshareholders <ISSUER_ID> <ASSET_NAME> <AMOUNT>
+		Distribute QU among shareholders, transferring the same amount of QU for each share.
+The fee is proportional to the number of shareholders.
+The remainder that cannot be distributed equally is reimbursed.
 	-qutilsendtomanybenchmark <DESTINATION_COUNT> <NUM_TRANSFERS_EACH>
 		Sends <NUM_TRANSFERS_EACH> transfers of 1 qu to <DESTINATION_COUNT> addresses in the spectrum.
 Max 16.7M transfers total.
 Valid private key and node ip/port are required.